 You can drink the water in…

-You don’t need to buy tons of bottled water while your traveling around Australia or Germany.
+You don’t need to buy tons of bottled water while you’re traveling around Australia or spending a week in Germany.
 Pack a reusable bottle or buy one at the beginning and keep refilling it from the sink.

 There are exceptions

 There are exceptions to almost every rule out there, and this is no different.
 For example, some of the Greek islands don’t have fresh water sources, so the water coming out of the tap is not safe for drinking.

 Situations like this vary so it’s worth doing some research before your trip.